All the best deals to shop during The Home Depot’s Black Friday sale | CNN Underscored

 Make DIY projects easier with this two-tool kit that Includes a cordless compact drill/driver and impact driver, two batteries, charger and tool bag.
 Both tools feature variable speed triggers and LED lights for better illumination as you work.

-Clean up large messes with ease with this wet/dry shop vac that features a dual-flex 7-inch hose, locking accessories, two extension wands, a utility nozzle and a standard filter.
-As a bonus, a blowing port transforms the tool into a blower, perfect for ridding decks and sidewalks of leaves this time of year.
+Clean up large messes with ease with this wet/dry shop vac that features a dual-flex hose and a wet nozzle with a built-in drain to make cleaning up spills hassle-free.

 With up to 60% faster cutting than the previous model, and featuring a 1-inch stroke length, this cordless saw includes an easy blade change lever, an adjustable, pivoting shoe and a three-year manufacturer’s warranty.